zeha/puppet-solr/README.md

 [![Puppet Forge](http://img.shields.io/puppetforge/v/landcareresearch/solr.svg)](https://forge.puppetlabs.com/landcaresearch/solr)
 [![Bitbucket Build Status](http://build.landcareresearch.co.nz/app/rest/builds/buildType%3A%28id%3ALinuxAdmin_PuppetSolr_PuppetSolr%29/statusIcon)](http://build.landcareresearch.co.nz/viewType.html?buildTypeId=LinuxAdmin_PuppetSolr_PuppetSolr&guest=1)

-Author: Michael Speth <spethm@landcareresearch.co.nz>

 ## About

 Installs and configures apache solr and runs the embedded jetty service. http://lucene.apache.org/solr/

+Originally, this module supported solr 4.x.x.
+However, version 0.3.0 has been upgradted to work with solar 5.x and no longer supports 4.x
+So if you want to use solr 4.x, than please continue to use 0.2.2.

 ## Module Description

-This module utilizes the params concept so all parameters are configured through solr::params.
+This module utilizes the params concept so all default parameters are configured through solr::params.

 ## Setup